CamiloGarciaLaRotta/Municipal-Tree-Tracker/backend/README.md

     git clone https://github.com/CamiloGarciaLaRotta/TR-API.git
     cd TR-API
    ```
- - Create a `.env` file in the base directory of the repo with the following:
+ - Create a `.env` file in the base directory of the backend folder with the following:

     ```bash
     DB_USERNAME=<your_username>